-He hung on the imp’s success...
+He hung on the imp’s success…

 The ‘imp’s success’ here is the success of the younger brother.
-But this imagery perhaps also draws on that of ‘The Windhover.’
-As in Hopkins’s earlier poem, bird and heart appear in conjunction, and the ‘diver’s dip’ echoes too the plummeting falcon of the earlier sonnet.
+But this imagery perhaps also draws on that of ‘The Windhover’.
+As in Hopkins’s earlier poem, bird and heart appear in conjunction, and the ‘diver’s dip’ echoes the plummeting falcon of the earlier sonnet.
 Once again, Hopkins’s use of the word ‘imp’ calls up the imagery of heart enjoined with heart: ‘Love-laced!’

-As in the Wreck, Hopkins’s theme of divine union in ‘The Windhover’ is developed in conjunction with the metaphor of the mystical body.
+As in The Wreck, Hopkins’s theme of divine union in ‘The Windhover’ is developed in conjunction with the metaphor of the mystical body.
 If the hidden image of the imping of wing with wing suggests the soul’s engrafting into Christ, this theme is reiterated in an etymological play of word.
-Justus Lawler’s reading of ‘The Windhover’ discusses the poem’s surprisingly Francophonic diction, visibly seen in the vocabulary of ‘dauphin’, ‘chevalier’, ‘minion’, and ‘silion’.
-Analysing Hopkins’s use of the word ‘achieve’ Lawler writes,
+Justus Lawler’s reading of ‘The Windhover’ discusses the poem’s surprisingly Francophonic diction, visibly seen in the vocabulary of ‘dauphin’, ‘chevalier’, ‘minion’ and ‘silion’.
+Analysing Hopkins’s use of the word ‘achieve’ Lawler writes:

 Its most obvious cognate is another French word, chef… which immediately evokes, first, various New Testament images for Christ, for example, this conflation of English and French from Colossians 1:18: “And he is the head of the body the church, le chef…”

-As we have seen, Hopkins’s title of ‘Head’ in the Wreck may be read with reference to Colossians 1.18.
-The title appears at that very juncture of the poem (stanza 28) where Hopkins suggests union through the mystical body of Christ, a foreshadowing of the final and perfect eschatological union of the soul with the divine.
+As we have seen, Hopkins’s title of ‘Head’ in The Wreck may be read with reference to Colossians 1.18.
+The title appears at that very juncture of the poem (stanza 28) where Hopkins suggests union through the mystical body of Christ, a foreshadowing of the perfect eschatological union of the soul with the divine.
 Here too, in Hopkins’s most famous sonnet, it is this incorporation into Christ that is the subtext of the poem.
-The word ‘achieve’ relates ‘The Windhover’ to the religious and mystical paradigms central to the Wreck.
+The word ‘achieve’ relates ‘The Windhover’ to the religious and mystical paradigms central to The Wreck.
 ‘Achieve’ derives etymologically from the Anglo-French achever: ‘to finish, from a-(from Latin ad-) + chef end, head; (to) reach’.
 By equating achieve(ment) and ‘mastery’ Hopkins evokes precisely such a finishing or perfecting; an end that is ‘reached’.
-Again, this conceptual and imagistic configuration is prefigured in stanza 28 of the Wreck.
-Hopkins’s question, ‘How shall I...reach me a place there’ is answered by the naming of Christ as ‘Head’: the ‘place’ which is the mystical body in heaven, the perfection of the soul’s ascent.
+Again, this configuration is prefigured in stanza 28 of The Wreck.
+Hopkins’s question, ‘How shall I…reach me a place there’ is answered by the naming of Christ as ‘Head’: the ‘place’ that is the mystical body in heaven, the perfection of the soul’s ascent.